MailerSend logo

 Which is more reliable, MailerSend or SendGrid?

-From April 13th to July 12th, MailerSend showed an error rate of 0.00% while SendGrid showed 0.00%.
+From May 24th to August 22nd, MailerSend showed an error rate of 0.00% while SendGrid showed 0.00%.
 Both rates are within acceptable thresholds for production email delivery, and Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, MailerSend or SendGrid?